Search

 8. Review of Policy

 This policy will be reviewed at least every five years.
-The policy was written in October 2017 and will be reviewed in October 2022 or sooner if circumstances dictate.
+The policy was revised in May 2024 and will be reviewed in May 2029 or sooner if circumstances dictate.

 Website developed by Technoleg Taliesin